pingcap/docs/ticdc/ticdc-architecture.md

 ![TiCDC architecture](/media/ticdc/ticdc-architecture-4.jpg)

-The preceding figure creates a changefeed to replicate four tables to downstream.
+In the preceding diagram, a changefeed is created to replicate four tables to downstream.
 This changefeed is split into three Tasks, which are sent to the three Capture processes respectively in the TiCDC cluster.
 After TiCDC processes the data, the data is replicated to the downstream system.

 TiCDC supports replicating data to MySQL, TiDB, and Kafka databases.
-The preceding process only profiles the process of data transfer at the changefeed level.
+The preceding diagram only illustrates the process of data transfer at the changefeed level.
 The following sections describe in detail how TiCDC processes data, using Task1 that replicates table `table1` as an example.

 ![TiCDC architecture](/media/ticdc/ticdc-architecture-5.jpg)

-1. Push data: When data change occurs, TiKV pushes data to the Puller module.
+1. Push data: When a data change occurs, TiKV pushes data to the Puller module.
 2. Scan incremental data: The Puller module pulls data from TiKV when it finds the data changes received not continuous.
 3. Sort data: The Sorter module sorts the data received from TiKV based on the timestamps and sends the sorted data to the Mounter module.
 4. Mount data: After receiving the data changes, the Mounter module loads the data in a format that TiCDC sink can understand.